photoprism/photoprism/README.md

 [easy](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy) can be
 good (first) contributions.

 Follow us on [Twitter][twitter] to receive regular project updates and discuss development related topics.
 Don't be afraid to ask stupid questions.

 ## Funding ##

 This software is about freedom and privacy but not necessarily about free beer.
-We feel like it would be a mistake to state there will be no costs, because clearly we have huge expenses, your server hardware will have a price tag, and then maybe you'd like to have some extra features that need to be developed.
+We feel like it would be a mistake to state there will be no costs because clearly, we have huge expenses, your server hardware will have a price tag, and then maybe you'd like to have some extra features that need to be developed.

-You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests, or need help with using our software.
+You're welcome to support us via [GitHub Sponsors](https://github.com/sponsors/photoprism), especially if you have feature requests or need help with using our software.
 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/photoprism).

 Your continuous support helps...

-* to pay for operating expenses and external services like satellite maps
+* pay for operating expenses and external services like satellite maps
-* developing new features, and keeping them free for everyone 🌈
+* developing new features and keeping them free for everyone 🌈

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.